milesilab/BioRssay/README.md

 ![](unnamed-chunk-1-1.png)

 ***For a comprehensive tutorial on the package, go to
-<a href="https://milesilab.github.io/BioRssay/" class="uri">https://milesilab.github.io/BioRssay/</a>
+<https://milesilab.github.io/BioRssay/> and navigate to “Get started”
-and navigate to “Get started” where all the functions and usage are explained with ample examples.***
+where all the functions and usage are explained with ample examples.***

 **Installation**

     if (!requireNamespace("devtools", quietly = TRUE))
         install.packages("devtools")
-    devtools::install_github("milesilab/BioRssay",build_vignettes = TRUE)
+    devtools::install_github("milesilab/BioRssay", build_vignettes = TRUE)

 Please don’t forget to cite us if you use the package.